jotter91/PythonCribbage/README.md

-##PyCribbage
+## PyCribbage

 PyCribbage is a Python application for playing a card game called Cribbage.
 It was created to demonstrate my ability to apply OOP concepts, follow a TDD process and apply SOLID coding principles.

-An overview of the rules of the game and the terminology used can be found [here] (https://www.theukrules.co.uk/rules/children/games/cards/cribbage.html)
+An overview of the rules of the game and the terminology used can be found here : https://www.theukrules.co.uk/rules/children/games/cards/cribbage.html

 ## Installation